3.8 Development of entrepreneurship competence

 The most recent action plan [1535/2016.
 (X. 13.)
 Korm. határozat] of the Youth Strategy aimed to foster youth entrepreneurship via direct subsidies and education.

-The strategy on small and medium-sized enterprises (referred hereinafter to as SMEs) adopted by the Government for the years 2014-2020 gives priority to the development of the entrepreneurs’ and prospective entrepreneurs’ financial consciousness, which contributes directly to their competitiveness.
-The pillar of the strategy that is most relevant for young people is the strengthening of the role of financial education in trainings, inside and outside of the education system.
+The Strategy on Small and Medium-sized Enterprises (Kis- és középvállalkozások stratégiája 2014-2020, referred hereinafter to as SMEs) adopted by the Government for the years 2014-2020 gives priority to the development of the entrepreneurs' and prospective entrepreneurs' financial consciousness, which contributes directly to their competitiveness.
+The pillar of the strategy that is most relevant for young people is the strengthening of the role of financial knowledge in formal education and in trainings for entrepreneurs.

 European Money Week